 A: Indian citizens or overseas citizens of India who have obtained their Primary Medical Qualifications from Medical Colleges outside India should have qualified the Foreign Medical Graduate Examination (Screening Test) as per Screening Test Regulations, 2002 which is conducted by National Board of Examinations in Medical Sciences.
 Further, they should have been registered with the NMC/ the erstwhile Medical Council of India or State Medical Council and should have completed their internship or likely to complete their internship on or before 11th August, 2023.
 Foreign Medical Graduates are required to bring their FMGE Pass certificate issued by NBEMS on their testing day alongwith the provisional/permanent registration certificate issued by a medical council.

 Q: Whether there will be two separate counselling for All India Quota and 50% Institutional Quota on separate days and separate platform?

 A: This time there is common counselling software for AIQ/ Deemed University/ Central Institutional Quota/ I.P University & ESIC.
 Hence, the candidates of 50% Institutional Quota who are eligible for counselling should opt for the choices in order of preference between AIQ and 50% Institutional Quota.
 The computer will allot the seat in order of choice and merit from the choices filled by the candidate.
 It is important to note that the preference would be given to the Institutional candidates for their eligible institutions as per the Institution's eligibility criteria.

-A: Gap of a year does not affect the eligibility for NEET 2021.
-Candidates with a gap year will be eligible for NEET 2021.
-The latest information brochure of NEET also specifies the same.
+A: Gap of a year does not affect the eligibility for NEET 2023.
+Candidates with a gap year will be eligible for NEET 2022.

-A: The minimum required percentage in Class 12 will only make candidates eligible to appear for NEET 2021 but does not ensure qualification in the exam.
+A: The minimum required percentage in Class 12 will only make candidates eligible to appear for NEET 2022 but does not ensure qualification in the exam

 Q: What will the NEET PG merit list contain?